 Buying individual bonds can be expensive, and some sellers will require a minimum investment of, say, $5-10,000.
 Plus, you’ll be responsible for diversifying your own bond portfolio.
 One way around this, though, is to buy a bond fund.

 With bonds, you won’t win any prizes for fastest investment growth.
 On the other hand, the value of your investments won’t take a nosedive in a recession, either.
-As you get closer to retirement, you may find the low-risk characteristics of bonds increasingly appealing.
+As you get closer and begin seriously planning to retire, you may find the low-risk characteristics of bonds increasingly appealing.
 Bonds are generally considered to be part of a balanced portfolio – you just probably don’t want to hang your financial hat on them.

 Photo credit: flickr